adam-on-the-internet/dsm-pth/src/assets/rules-archive/2021_05_24/transcription.md

 act upon any matter if the motion is germane to the matter under consideration.

-Any member of the Council may make a motion to recess or adjourn the meeting at any time for any reason.
+Any member of the Council may make a motion to recess or adjourn the meeting at any time during the meeting for any reason.

 ### Rule 42A.
 Waiver of Ordinance Readings